NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules9-5-0-to-9-6-0.md

 See [8884](https://github.com/NREL/EnergyPlus/pull/8884)

 # Object Change: PerformancePrecisionTradeoffs
-Summary: A new override option including cublic spline interpolations in replacement of original pyschrometric function PsyTsatFnPb was added as Mode06 in this object.
-The options for the override mode of the object including Mode06 and Mode07 in version 9.5 were changed to Mode07 and Mode08, respectively.
+Summary: A new override option including cubic spline interpolations in replacement of original psychrometric function PsyTsatFnPb was added as Mode06 in this object.
+The previous options for the override mode of the object including Mode06 and Mode07 in version 9.5 were switched to Mode07 and Mode08 in version 9.6, respectively.

 Fields 1-2 remains the same.
 Fields 3 has been updated by adding a new override mode option.